-Given a digraph D = (V, A) and a positive integer k, a subset $B \subseteq A$ is called a k-union-arborescence, if it is the disjoint union of k spanning arborescences.
-When also arc-costs $c : A \to \mathbb{R}+$ are given, minimizing the cost k-union-arborescence is well-known to be tractable.
-In this paper we take on the following problem: what is the minimum cardinality of a set of arcs the removal of if which destroys every minimum c-cost k-union-arborescence.
-Actually, the more general weighted problem is also considered, that is, arc weights $w: A \to \mathbb{R}+$ (unrelated to c) are also given, and the goal is to find a minimum weight set of arcs the removal of if which destroys every minimum c-cost k-union-arborescence.
+Abstract: Given a digraph D = (V, A) and a positive integer k, a subset $B \subseteq A$ is called a k-union-arborescence, if it is the disjoint union of k spanning arborescences.
+When also arc-costs $c: A \to \mathbb{R}$ are given, minimizing the cost of a k-union-arborescence is well-known to be tractable.
+In this paper we take on the following problem: what is the minimum cardinality of a set of arcs the removal of which destroys every minimum c-cost k-union-arborescence.
+Actually, the more general weighted problem is also considered, that is, arc weights $w: A \to \mathbb{R}+$ (unrelated to c) are also given, and the goal is to find a minimum weight set of arcs the removal of which destroys every minimum c-cost k-union-arborescence.
 An equivalent version of this problem is where the roots of the arborescences are fixed in advance.
 In an earlier paper [2] we solved this problem for k = 1.
-This work reports on another partial result on the problem: we solve the case when $c \equiv 1$ is uniform - that is, the set of arcs needs to cover all k-union-arbosercences.
-The solution uses a result of Bárász, Becker and Frank [1] saying that the family of so-called insolid sets (sets with the property that every proper subset has a larger in-degree) satisfies the Hellyproperty, and thus can be (efficiently) represented as a subtree hypergraph.
+This work reports on other partial results on the problem.
+We solve the case when both c and w are uniform - that is, find a minimum size set of arcs that covers all k-union-arbosercences.
+Our algorithm runs in polynomial time for this problem.
+The solution uses a result of Bárász, Becker and Frank [1] saying that the family of so-called insolid sets (sets with the property that every proper subset has a larger in-degree) satisfies the Helly-property, and thus can be (efficiently) represented as a subtree hypergraph.
+We also give an algorithm for the case when only c is uniform but w is not.
+This algorithm is only polynomial if k is not part of the input.